 |home railway pages signal box diagrams Woodhead route (Wath - Dunford) Woodhead route (Rotherwood - Penistone) Woodhead route (Woodhead - Manchester) Woodhead route (electrical diagrams) about the diagrams||

-Cheshire Lines Committee Bewsey (SBD, probably 1930's) 718 kb Brinnington Junction SBD, 1168 kb.
+Cheshire Lines Committee Bewsey SBD, probably 1930's, 718 kb; Bewsey final layout before closure SBD, 1306 kb.
+Brinnington Junction SBD, 1168 kb.
 The diagram includes the line to Reddish Junction, but was obviously in use after this connection was closed, as someone has tried to delete it.
 Diagram courtesy Simon Foster.
-Brunswick NX panel, photographed at the NRM. left, centre, right, oblique (260 to 320 kb each).
+Brookfold SBD, 1970, 988 kb Brunswick NX panel, photographed at the NRM. left, centre, right, oblique (260 to 320 kb each).
 Carrington Sidings SBD, dated 18 September 1966, 62 kb, courtesy Simon Foster.
-Hale (SBD, 1974) 266 kb Glazebrook East Junction (SBD, 1926) 1165 kb Mobberley, copy drawn by Harry Gardner Skelton Junction SBD, 141 kb, courtesy Simon Foster.
+Cheadle Junction SBD, 1979.
+Hale (SBD, 1974) 266 kb Hartford CLC Junction SBD, no date, 2562 kB Glazebrook East Junction (SBD, 1926) 1165 kb, higher quality version 5674 kB Knutsford SBD, no date, 339 kB Mobberley, copy drawn by Harry Gardner Northwich Central SBD, no date, 952 kB Partington Junction SBD, earlier diagram, headed BR but CLC style.
+Partington Junction SBD, later diagram, BR style.
+Skelton Junction SBD, 141 kb, courtesy Simon Foster.
+Stockport (Tiviot Dale) SBD, office copy.
 Trafford park Junction SBD, 1969, diagram courtesy of Simon Foster, 612 kb.
 Woodley Junction - see Great Central and Midland Joint Railway (below).

 Dearne Valley Railway Black Carr Sidings East LMSR SBD (amended by BR), 645 kB, courtesy Industrialogical Associates Collection.